ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/IntroToMaker.md

 Here is a Maker tutorial that gave me the idea to use BUSCO to train Augustus.
 [Darren Card Tutorial](https://gist.github.com/darencard/bb1001ac1532dd4225b030cf0cd61ce2)

+``Is there a specific order to run different predictors in Maker?`` While there are multiple ways to run Maker, all tips and tutorials that I have run across have always done the maker annotation first, and then incorporated the other ab-initio predictors subsequently.
+This leads us to the first step of finding all transcriptional and protein resources for the initial MAKER prediction.

 ### Download all transcriptional resources for the clade in which your species resides